Accounts Receivable Factoring

 Once you are approved for funding, the receivable factoring process is simple:

-1. The factoring company buys the invoice, then verifies the details, and works with you and your customer to redirect payment.
+1. Initial Purchase: The factoring company acquires your $100,000 invoice, verifies its details, and works with you and your client to ensure payments are redirected appropriately.

-3. Your client pays the invoice amount to the factoring company according to the original net terms.
+Your client pays the invoice amount of $100,000 to the factoring company according to the original net terms.
 You don’t have to worry about chasing down payments or managing the collections process.

-5. You can then repeat the process with additional customer invoices as needed to maintain a healthy cash flow.
+You can then repeat the process with additional customer invoices anytime to maintain a healthy cash flow.

 There are two types of receivables factoring: recourse and non-recourse.
 Recourse factoring simply means your company must buy back any invoices the factoring company is unable to collect payment on.
 Selling accounts receivable without recourse means the factoring company assumes most of the risk of non-payment by your customers – however, this option is more expensive.